 The space below the stairs in the hallway is usually a decent enough size to house at least a washing machine and perhaps even a condensing dryer, too.

-Maximize the space with a small laundry room sink, a ventilated hanging area for drying or airing clothes and plenty of stack space for folded clothes.
+Maximize the space with a small utility sink, a ventilated hanging area for drying or airing clothes, and plenty of stack space for folded clothes.

-If you would rather keep your space for storage, go and check out our under stair storage ideas for loads more inspiration.
+If you would rather keep your space for storage, consider a plethora of under stair storage ideas for loads more inspiration.

 Not just a great way to get the washing machine out of sight, a floor-to-ceiling closet or cabinet in a corner of your kitchen is a practical small laundry room idea too, allowing you to stash everything from appliances to hanging space to the ironing board in one compact area.

-Once you are done you just close the doors and no one need know it's there.
+Once you are done you just close the doors and no one needs to know it's there.

 Got some space to spare in your hallway upstairs?
 It's the perfect place for a small laundry room because all the laundry stays upstairs, all the time (except when you're wearing it), plus you can have it built with some stud partitions at a very affordable price.

-Ensure you choose a super-quiet washing machine if you're putting a machine upstairs, have children and tend to do laundry at night.
+Ensure you choose a quiet washing machine if you're putting a machine upstairs, have children, and tend to do laundry at night.
 Otherwise, do it while you're out.